zailfyer/Icarus_Mods/README.md

 * Dongtian has extra cold resistance, damage resistance, and less perceived threat
 * Lua has less backpack slots, damage resistance, and less perceived threat
 * Haulire has water slot added and increases carry capacity
-* Bulwark has 4 modual slots and water slot added
+* Bulwark has 4 module slots and water slot added

 # Zailfyers Exotics Extraction
 * Exotics extract base 15s
 * Red Exotics extract 10s
-* workshop drill has 66% drill speed
+* Workshop drill has 66% drill speed
-* workshop power source has more power
+* Workshop power source has more power
-* Organic Clenser prosseses exotics faster
+* Organic Clenser processes exotics faster
 * Strange Plants produce seeds when planted
-* planted Strange Plants have less fatigue
+* Planted Strange Plants have less fatigue
-* Strange Plants in the wild can yieald more exotics
+* Strange Plants in the wild can yield more exotics
-* Tomatos and Potatos harvested in the wild have a small chance to produce Red Exsotic Plant seeds
+* Tomatos and Potatos harvested in the wild have a small chance to produce Red Exotic Plant seeds

 # Zailfyers Energy Prodcution
 * Biofule Generator produces 7500